Martyrdom of Habib the Deacon

 The Martyrdom of Habib the Deacon is a Syriac Christian martyrdom text.
 It pertains to the martyrdom of Habib, a deacon from the village Telzeha.
 Habib's martyrdom according to the text, occurs during the reign of Licinius.
 His martyrdom was first only known in an abridged version until a manuscript was discovered in the eighteen-hundreds from a collection of documents stored in the British Museum.
-The date and accuracy of the text is disputed, but Habib's martyrdom is accepted by scholars as having taken place.
+The date and reliability of the text is not universally accepted, but Habib's martyrdom is accepted by scholars as having taken place.

 Manuscript history

 Habib's martyrdom account was first only known in an abridged version written by Symeon the Metaphrast.
 It was not until 1864 that the manuscript (Add 14645, folios 238b–245a) of the Martyrdom of Habib was edited by Dr. Wright and translated to English by William Cureton in his Ancient Syriac Documents (London, 1864).
 The manuscript is written in the Syriac language and dated to 936 AD, and was part of a collection of documents obtained by the British Museum from Egypt.
 The documents though are also part of the archives of Edessa mentioned by Eusebius in his Church History (I. 13.
 5).
 Francis Burkitt published an English translation in his Euphemia and the Goth with the Acts of Martyrdom of the Confessors of Edessa (London, 1913).
 Ernst von Dobschütz edited the Greek traditions about the martyrdom, and Richard Valantasis would also publish an English translation in his Religions of Late Antiquity in Practice (New Jersey, 2000) by incorporating Francis C. Burkitt's translation together with Ernst von Dobschütz's enumeration.